5 Real-Life Locations From Comic Books

 See the destinations that inspired the fictional worlds of some of your favorite superheroes.

-In recent years, comic books have jumped off the pages and onto the big screen with countless characters starring in their own feature films.
-For many though, the (comic) book is always better than the movie, which makes September 25 a special time of year.
+In recent years, comic books have jumped off the pages and onto the big screen with dozens of characters starring in their own feature films.
+For many though, the (comic) book will always be better than the movie.

-While some real-life destinations have never been revealed by their creators, through hints and interviews with illustrators and others involved in creating fictional worlds, we can surmise where some of our favorite characters ply their trade.
+It's true that some real-life destinations have never been revealed by their creators, but through hints, interviews with illustrators and others involved in creating these fictional destinations, we can surmise where some of our favorite characters ply their trade.

 Batman // Chicago

 Throughout comic books, television and movies, Batman has patrolled the streets of Gotham City, perhaps the most famous fictional city ever created.
 Many assume Gotham is based off New York City, and it’s easy to see why.
 Both are large cities with some resemblance except for one aspect: Batman does most of his fighting at night in dark alleys, which New York lacks.
 This is probably why movie director Christopher Nolan chose to film most of the latest Batman trilogy in the Second City instead of the Big Apple.

 Wonder Woman // Mediterranean Sea